 Pro ogram in Housing Element Progress Summary Program Status 1.
-Housing Rehabilitation Progress: During the 5th Cycle Housing Element planning Ongoing Grant Program period, 81 low-income owner-occupied units were rehabilitated O under this program.
+Housing Rehabilitation Progress: During the 5th Cycle Housing Element planning Ongoing Grant Program period, 81 low-income owner-occupied units were rehabilitated C under this program.
 Effectiveness: This program set out to provide assistance to 20 households annually.
 The number of households assisted averaged approximately 13 per year.
 Appropriateness: Revise and continue with attainable objective.
 2. Code Enforcement Progress: Phone, email, and online reporting are all available.
 Ongoing The City began using case management software in 2016 to better track code enforcement cases.
 From October 2016 to the end of 2020, the City had 509 total cases.
 The most common residential violations addressed are overgrown vegetation, illegal dumping or improper waste container storage, and work without permits.
 Effectiveness: The program objective was to monitor housing conditions and code violations to work with property owners to correct and provide information on rehabilitation assistance to eligible households.
 The City improved processes to better implement this program.
 Appropriateness: Continue.
-3. Mobile Home Park Progress: The City offers technical assistance services to mobile Ongoing ٥.
-Conservation Program home park residents who wish to incorporate and purchase their ongoing .
-Conscivation i rogram mobile home park.
+3. Mobile Home Park Progress: The City offers technical assistance services to mobile Ongoing Conservation Program home park residents who wish to incorporate and purchase their 0 0 mobile home park.
 However, there were no such inquiries during the 5th Cycle period.
 Further, the City monitors the condition of mobile home parks.
 Effectiveness: There were no inquiries regarding the incorporation or purchase of mobile home parks within the 5th Cycle.
 Further, staff reached out to the California Department of Housing and Community Development to inquire about mobile home inspection results, and results for the Palms Trailer Park revealed that it meets standards.
 Appropriateness: Revise as a program to protect tenants who are affected by redevelopment.
-1 Low Income Housing Progress: Kiwanis Gardens, a publicly assisted housing Ongoing 4.
-Low Income Housing Preservation development with a total of 67 units, was identified as being at J.1501115 1 10501 Vation risk of conversion to market-rate housing.
+4. Low Income Housing Progress: Kiwanis Gardens, a publicly assisted housing Ongoing Preservation development with a total of 67 units, was identified as being at 0.
+0 risk of conversion to market-rate housing.
 The life of the affordability covenant was successfully extended through 2027.
 Effectiveness: This program was successful in preserving an expiring covenant of affordability for the Kiwanis Gardens development.
 Kiwanis Gardens is under a project-based contract and is administered by the U.S. Department of Housing and Urban Development (HUD).
-The property is owned by the Retirement Housing Foundation and is considered to be a low risk for future conversion. - C 111 11 10 Appropriateness: Continue.
-Ongoing 5.
-Second Units/Granny Progress: The City approved 35 accessory dwelling units/second Ongoing Flats Program units from 2014-2019.
-Effectiveness: This program aimed to achieve an average of 3 dwelling units a year, or 24 total units.
-The City exceeded its objective.
+The property is owned by the Retirement Housing Foundation and is considered to be a low risk for future conversion.
+Appropriateness: Continue.
+5. Second Units/Granny Progress: The City approved 35 accessory dwelling units/second Ongoing ۶.
+Flats Program units from 2014-2019. - ···o-····o Tiato I IUgialli Effectiveness: This program aimed to achieve an average of 3 dwelling units a year, or 24 total units.
+The City exceeded its objective. objective. l